aridjayarecipes/cutesrecipes.web.app/content/post/1734-step-by-step-guide-to-make-ultimate-tasty-lentil-carrot-tuna-salad.md

 - "Pinch dried dill"
 recipeinstructions:
 - "I sheredded the raw carrot.
 I cooked the soaked lentils in slightly salted water until tender.
 I arranged them on the plate, put the tuna on top, then the salad dressing and i added some dried dill on top."
-- "This is my fave salad dressing, it's not really a mayo, it has a sweet taste plus mustard taste"
+- "This is my fave salad dressing, it&#39;s not really a mayo, it has a sweet taste plus mustard taste"
 categories:
 - Recipe
 tags: